 Sub-Saharan Africa needs to produce more food to feed its own growing population.
 To reduce the negative impact of expanding agricultural land on natural habitats, higher yields per hectare are necessary.
 Higher yields require higher nutrient inputs of e.g. nitrogen (N), given the generally low N inputs in African agriculture.
 However, both from an economically and environmentally point of view, higher N inputs should be applied with the highest possible N use efficiency (e.g. expressed as kg grain per kg N applied).
 We have used a modelling approach to calculate theoretical optimal N fertilizer use efficiencies of maize.
 The results can serve as benchmark to guide field/crop management towards more efficient farming practices and are presented in maps to illustrate spatial differences in Sub-Saharan Africa.

-We thank Mr. Rob Bekker of De Groot en Slot company and Mr. Nikardi Gunadi of Balitsa for providing information and pictures.
-This project has been made possible by the Netherlands Ministry of Foreign Affairs, Royal Netherlands Embassy in Jakarta.
+We thank Mr. Rob Bekker of De Groot en Slot company and Dr. Nikardi Gunadi of Balitsa for providing information and pictures.
+The two Indonesia projects have been made possible by the Netherlands Ministry of Foreign Affairs, Royal Netherlands Embassy in Jakarta.